schu96/Street-Fighter-3rd-Strike-Simple-Parry-Simulator/README.md

 </div>

 ## Description
-A fullstack project that explains the parry mechanic from Street Fighter III: 3rd Strike and a simplified minigame that allows users to test their timing for parry inputs against moves from the SF3S cast.
+A fullstack project built within a 48 hour deadline that explains the parry mechanic from Street Fighter III: 3rd Strike and runs a simplified simulator that allows users to test their timing for parry inputs against moves from the SF3S cast.

+The Character Frame data and User Inputs on the page are built using HTML Canvas elements and dynamically renders each move's frame data upon input.
+User inputs may vary between systems based on the refresh rate of the user's monitor.

 ## Dependencies
 MongoDB version 5.0.14